Migrating Legacy Applications

 manifest.yml

-file - Move any application hooks you have set up under
+file. - Move any application hooks under

 scripts